Whether you’re starting a business or planning to expand, having a business plan can help to get you on track and get some detail behind your ideas.

 Sometimes you’ll need additional information to pull together your plan.
 You could:

 - Speak to your accountant.
-They don’t just help you with the financials, they can also offer advice about planning your business.
+They don’t just help you with financials or accounting software, they can also offer advice about planning your business.

 - Talk to your bank.
 Many have small business experts who can help.